dleve123/topics-in-nlp-repro-project/README.md

 1. **Candidate generation:** candidate summaries are created by replacing entities and quantities in summaries with entities of compatible semantic types from the source document.
    - At training time, entities are replaced in the ground truth summary to create negative examples
    - At inference time, entities are replaced in the generated summary to create candidate summaries
 3. **Candidate selection:** a fine-tuned BART “faithfulness” classifier ranks the candidate summaries according to how faithful they are to the source document.
-The most faithful document is the suggested correction made my the model.
+Within the set of candidate summaries, the most faithful summary as predicted by this classifier is the final output of the system.

 ![Screenshot 2022-03-22 at 20 54 23](https://user-images.githubusercontent.com/1349225/159600671-a1cc97b3-61ea-4a9a-8215-7ae88ac5aa71.png)